-This is very a famous poem using two refrains; one comes in the first line “Do not go gentle into that good night,”; while second comes in the third line of each stanza.
+This is very a famous poem using two refrains; one comes in the first line, as “Do not go gentle into that good night”; while second comes in the third line of each stanza.
 These refrains make the poem catchy and easy to remember.

 But I have promises to keep,

 And miles to go before I sleep.”

 Frost has used refrain in only the last stanza that he repeats twice as “And miles to go before I sleep.”
 It gives rhythm to the poem and lay emphasis on this idea of doing many things before dying.

 Example #5: Excelsior (By Henry Wadsworth Longfellow)